 There are nuances within these rules.
-While a large medical center may have to provide paid leave to accommodate an employee’s disability, for instance, a small town pharmacy with minimal resources may not have to.
+While a large group dental practice may have to provide paid leave to accommodate an employee’s disability, for instance, a small town pharmacy with minimal resources may not have to.

 The one thing to remember is that an undue hardship is not just an inconvenience.
 Accommodation must create a true hardship, and your practice must be able to prove that fact.
 Take time to really consider a reasonable accommodation request and be honest about whether it would cause an undue hardship.

 The ADA was an important step forward in disability rights, but it also created potential pitfalls for small employers.
 Whether you run a tiny dental practice or the largest optometry clinic in your city, it’s vital that you understand reasonable accommodations if your office meets the criteria.
 It’s not just the right thing to do; it’s also essential for staying in business.